 DPR REM for Rolling Stone India, October 2018

-However, they had been limited by some organisation and logistics restriction and thus couldn’t go to Hispanic countries, South Africa or even India.
-De facto, REM added in an interview that this World Tour wasn’t the last one at all and they were definitely going to do their best to organise tours with every time more dates and destinations.
+However, they had been limited by some organisation and logistics restrictions and thus couldn’t go to Hispanic countries, South Africa or even India.
+De facto, REM added in an interview that this World Tour wasn’t the last one at all and that they were definitely going to do their best to organise tours with every time more dates and destinations.

-This gratitude towards their audience is, indeed, a recurring topic in the crew’s speech and, it’s with that in mind they developed the World Tour.
+This gratitude towards their audience is, indeed, a recurring topic in the crew’s speeches and, it’s with that in mind they developed the World Tour.
 More than a simple performance, DPR wanted to deliver an unforgettable show for their fans; an experience they’ll remember, a friendly moment, almost like an evening with friends, a family reunion.